talos-systems/.github/profile/README.md

-Talos Systems has renamed the business to "Sidero Labs."
+Talos Systems has renamed the company to "Sidero Labs."
-You can find our new orgnation at https://github.com/siderolabs.
+You can find our new organization at https://github.com/siderolabs.
 This organization has been kept around for archiving purposes.